Resources > Blog > What type of HR Analytics are you looking at?

 - Internal and External Training Cost per Employee per year

 - Up to date Skill Matrix of Employees by Country, Department and Grade

 - Up to date Organization Goals mapped to Employee Goals for all Employees

 Having gone through the above HR data foundation units, by now you would have had a fair idea about:

 a.)
 How far or near is your organization from an ideal ‘HR Data Foundation’ state; and

 b.)
 What changes in process(s) / system(s) / culture is required to build the ideal ‘HR Data Foundation’.

 Let’s take a look at the different types of HR Analytics available in the current market place.
 Before I define each of these, please note that the definitions are my own, wherein I have tried to simplify & combine various technicalities so that they are more relevant to the HR world.

-A robust Process to ‘Classify’ HR data and a simple and neatly integrated system to ‘Capture’ HR Data, is all that your organization needs to build a good ‘HR Data Foundation’… If done right, your organization will be able to make decisions more accurate and faster than most of your competitors….I leave it to you to reflect upon which type of HR Analytics is your organization currently using and what is the HR Analytics journey you would like to embark upon?
+A robust Process to ‘Classify’ HR data and a simple and neatly integrated system to ‘Capture’ HR Data , is all that your organization needs to build a good ‘HR Data Foundation’… If done right, your organization will be able to make decisions more accurate and a lot more faster than most of your competitors….I leave it to you to reflect upon which type of HR Analytics is your organization currently using and what is the HR Analytics journey you would like to embark upon?

 I do hope that this article gave you enough food for thought to bring your organization to the next level of HR Analytics….